ACANETS/eece-6540-labs/README.md

 ![Modes of Connections to DevCloud](DevCloud_Abstract_Diagram_v2.png) (diagram source https://devcloud.intel.com/oneapi/ )

-The following describes the detailed steps for accessing DevCloud through a terminal application.
+The following describes the detailed steps for accessing DevCloud through a terminal application, which is the preferred access mode for developing FPGA-oriented oneAPI applications.

 ## Set up SSH access to Intel DevCloud